XeyyamSherif/search-mongo/README.md

 # search-mongo
-fur run this use command below:
+fur run this app use command below:
  - docker-compose up